-Skype your best friend from school.
+Face Time your best friend from school.
 Ring your friend from university.
-Talk to your mum.

 Maintaining your native language is a very small part of why you should be making an effort with all the people who are special to you back home, but if you need a push to be better about keeping in touch, consider this it.

 - Go home

 The beauty of working as freelance translators is (in case you hadn’t noticed) that we can work from absolutely anywhere.
 So go home, as often as you can.